remigallego/webCrawler/README.md

 # webCrawler

-A simple program built with Node.js that downloads a given HTML page.
+A simple program built with Node.js that downloads a given HTML page and gives some stats.

 ### Prerequisites